giddy11/alx-low_level_programming/README.md

-# The biginning of c programming
+**The biginning of c programming as a low level programming language**